kamil-kw/project-management-system/README.md

 Welcome to my Fourth Full Stack Course project.
 This is a Project Management System.

 The inspiration for this project was my side learning process of becoming a certified SCRUM master, as well as observation of project managers from my company using multiple trackers, which seemed impractical.
-As a SCRUM Master, one of the most needed items is to have an tool to collect and monitor workload, progress and deadlines.
+As a SCRUM Master, one of the most needed items is to have a tool to collect and monitor workload, progress, and deadlines.
 The tool itself can be used in any project management world.
-In current world, where Covid changed the way of doing the business and most of the things are done online, having a simple yet sufficient tool to track the progress of your team, project memebers and other function is essential to bring efficiency to the company.
+In the current world, where Covid changed the way of doing the business and most of the things are done online, having a simple yet sufficient tool to track the progress of your team, project members and other function are essential to bringing efficiency to the company.

 The goal was to create a tool, which in the future can be adjusted according to the specific customer needs.